ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-advanced-deployment.md

 | **Smart contract container CPU and memory** | When you expect a high throughput on a channel, especially in cases where multiple smart contracts will be invoked at the same time.
 You should also increase the resource allocation of your peers if your smart contracts are written in JavaScript or TypeScript.|
 | **Smart contract launcher container CPU and memory** | Because the smart contract launcher container streams logs from smart contracts back to a peer, the more smart contracts are running the greater the load on the smart contract launcher. |

 The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in JavaScript, TypeScript, Java, and Go.
 When you are allocating resources to your peer node, it is important to note that JavaScript and TypeScript smart contracts require more resources than contracts written in Go.
 The default storage allocation for the peer container is sufficient for most smart contracts.
-However, when you instantiate a smart contract, you should actively monitor the resources consumed by the pod that contains the smart contract in your cluster by using a tool like <blockchain-sw-251>[Sysdig](https://sysdig.com/secure-devops-platform/){: external}</blockchain-sw-251> to ensure that adequate resources are available.
+However, when you instantiate a smart contract, you should actively monitor the resources consumed by the pod that contains the smart contract in your cluster by using a tool like [Sysdig](https://sysdig.com/secure-devops-platform/){: external} to ensure that adequate resources are available.
 {: important}

 For more details on the resource allocation panel in the console see [Allocating resource](#ibp-console-adv-deployment-allocate-resources).